netgee-k/netgee-k/README.md

 ### 🚀 About Me
 - 🎯 Passionate about Networking, Cybersecurity & Tech for Good
 - 🔒 Secure, scalable, and resilient infrastructure buil
-- 🛠️ Currently building projects related to :
+- 🛠️ Currently building projects with focus on :
   - 🔗 Distributed Systems
   - 🛡️ Air-Gapped + Hardened Environments
   - 🔐 Zero Trust Architecture